Claude Sonnet 4.5 vs GLM-5V-Turbo

 The capability footprint is close: both models cover vision, multimodal input, reasoning mode, function calling, and tool use.
 That makes context budget, benchmark fit, and provider maturity more important than a simple checklist.
 If your application depends on one integration detail, verify it against the provider route you plan to use, not just the base model listing.

-For cost, Claude Sonnet 4.5 lists $3/1M input and $15/1M output tokens, while GLM-5V-Turbo lists $1.2/1M input and $4/1M output tokens on the cheapest tracked provider.
+For cost, Claude Sonnet 4.5 lists tiered pricing: 0-200,001t is $3/1M input and $15/1M output; 200,001t+ is $6/1M input and $22.50/1M output, while GLM-5V-Turbo lists $1.20/1M input and $4/1M output tokens on the cheapest tracked provider.
 A 70/30 input-output blend puts GLM-5V-Turbo lower by about $4.56 per million blended tokens.
-Availability is 8 providers versus 1, so concentration risk also matters.
+For tiered rows, this cheapest-track view can understate interactive or fast-lane spend, so compare the tier you will actually use.
+Availability is 8 providers versus 2, so concentration risk also matters.

 Choose Claude Sonnet 4.5 when vision-heavy evaluation and broader provider choice are central to the workload.
 Choose GLM-5V-Turbo when vision-heavy evaluation and lower input-token cost are more important.
 For production, rerun your own prompts through the exact provider, region, and tool stack you plan to ship.
-This keeps the decision grounded in measurable tradeoffs instead of brand-level assumptions.
-It also helps separate model capability from provider packaging, which can change cost and latency.

 FAQ